chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/giant/fire-giant.md

 aliases: ["Fire Giant"]
 ---
 # Fire Giant
 *Source: Monster Manual p.
-154, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+154, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Master crafters and organized warriors, fire giants dwell among volcanoes, lava floes, and rocky mountains.
 They are ruthless militaristic brutes whose mastery of metalwork is legendary.